 The surname Marter was first found in Oldenburg in Lower Saxony where the name Martin was anciently associated with the tribal conflicts of the area.
 They declared allegiances to many nobles and princes of early history, lending their influence in struggles for power and status within the region.
 They branched into many houses, and their contributions were sought by many leaders in their search for power.

-Important Dates for the Marter family
+Early History of the Marter family

 This web page shows only a small excerpt of our Marter research.
 Another 118 words (8 lines of text) covering the years 1595, 1651, 1635, 1699 and 1671 are included under the topic Early Marter History in all our PDF Extended History products and printed products wherever possible.